cheqd/product-docs/tutorials/verifiable-credentials-and-presentations/verifiable-credentials.md

 ### 9. Define if the credential is revocable or not

-JSON/JWT credentials anchored on cheqd are currently _not_ revocable, so please choose `No` at this step.
+JSON/JWT credentials with DIDs anchored on cheqd are currently _not_ revocable, so please choose `No` at this step.

 [Privacy-preserving credential revocation](https://sharing.clickup.com/6600954/tl/h/69e7u-8222/6f126b298e224c8) is a major element of cheqd's roadmap.